Communicating Change in an uncertain world

 Our communicating change training is for management level staff who need to manage change in their organisation and carefully planned communications are crucial.
 How do we plan communicate in an environment where there is significant change.
 How do you handle yourself in difficult situations?

-This training provide insight into planning and implementing successful change communications
+This training provides insight into planning and implementing successful change communications.

 - Communication phases – the strategic flow of communications